fdugast/Progress/README.md

 ## Presentation

-Progress is an open version of the popular MMORPG Ingress.
+Progress is an open version of the popular augmented reality MMORPG Ingress.

 ## Supported Qt versions